JasonLee-cp-zz/Escape-Room/README.md

     3) When entered the game, directions keys are the same

+      3-1) You will enter your name to play.
+Here, press ENTER instead of SPACE BAR to proceed

-      3-1) 'P' for shoot Ammo, 'O' for Bomb (Make sure to collect A/B to be able to perform this function)
+      3-2) 'P' for shoot Ammo, 'O' for Bomb (Make sure to collect A/B to be able to perform this function)

     4) (IMPORTANT) When you shoot Ammo, you can ONLY shoot to the "current" direction, meaning the direction status at the bottom of the screen indicates